 Combine all ingredients in your mixing bowl.
 The order doesn't really matter.

-Knead dough until ball forms.
+Knead dough until a ball forms.
 Add a little more flour if the dough is sticky.

-Flatten dough on counter or cutting board, either with your hands or a rolling pin.
+Flatten the dough on the counter or cutting board, either with your hands or a rolling pin.
 If the dough is sticky, add a little more flour.

 Use some adorable doggie cookie cutters to cut them.

-Prepare cookie sheet by spritzing olive oil on it, or use parchment paper.
+Prepare a cookie sheet by spritzing olive oil on it, or use parchment paper.

 Bake at 300*F for about 20 minutes.